What does the term “Top Out” means in rock climbing? According to online articles, Top Out is:

 Top Out meaning in Singapore

-I had been using the SCC Level 2 “Top Out” term for years until my Aussie mate asked me why do I need to top out on the route when I can be lowered down from the anchor?
+I had been using the SNCS Level 2 “Top Out” term for years until my Aussie mate asked me why I needed to top out on the route when he could simply lower me down from the anchor.
 Thinking that maybe is an Aussie thing or different countries have different definitions for climbing terms.
 I did some research and found that the meaning of top out is to climb past the anchor and over the route.

 The correct definition